THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN OUR DISCLAIMER.

-When you’re looking for what to do in Iceland, the main attraction is always a tour of the Golden Circle.
-We figured with the jet-lag, a guided tour of this incredible area would be a good introduction to Iceland before picking up our rental and exploring the country on our own.
-In fact, after completing our fourteen-day tour of the country, we decided it was worth it to go back and experience Iceland’s Golden Circle ourselves without the shackles of a tour group.
+When you’re looking for what to do in Iceland, the main attraction is always the Golden Circle tour.
+We figured with the jet-lag, a Golden Circle bus tour would be a good introduction to Iceland before picking up our rental and exploring Iceland on an epic 14-day road trip.
+In fact, after completing our fourteen-day tour of the country, we decided it was worth it to go back and experience a Golden Circle self drive for ourselves.
 The trip, with stops, will take you around 6-8 hours.
 Even if you don’t have a lot of time to spend in the country, or are experiencing Iceland as a stop-over on your way to the rest of Europe, a tour of the Golden Circle in Iceland is definitely worth your time.
 There are a number of companies that offer tours of the Golden Circle, and it’s difficult to pick the best golden circle tour Iceland as most of the companies excellent, well-managed and organised.

 Thingvellir National Park

-The first major stop within the Golden circle is Thingvellir National Park.
+The first major stop within the Golden Circle Iceland is Thingvellir National Park.
 From 930-1780 AD, this was the heart of Icelandic politics.
 The capital then moved to Reykjavik.
 Icelanders from all over would flock to this breathtaking location for speeches, lawmaking, and celebrations.
 This area also marks where the North American and Eurasian tectonic plates are slowly tearing the country apart a few centimeters each year.
 This tectonic activity creates deep fissures in the landscape, many of which fill with ice cold glacier water.
 A Thingvellir National Tour is a highlight of many of those who travel to Iceland and can be done separately, or as part of a Golden Circle Tour.
 The Silfra Crack, one of these features makes for a popular and unique snorkeling and diving day trip from Reykjavik.
 You can read all about our Silfra Diving experience here.